afsharalex/PaperShelf/README.md

 ### Web Interface

-PaperShelf provides a simple web interface for uploading PDF files.
+PaperShelf provides a user-friendly web interface for interacting with the system.
 Once the server is running, you can access the web interface by navigating to http://localhost:8000 in your web browser.

+#### Home Page

+The home page provides an overview of the system and links to the upload and query pages.

+#### Upload Page

-The interface allows you to:
+The upload page allows you to:

-1. Select a PDF file from your computer
+1. Select one or multiple PDF files from your computer
-2. Upload the file to the PaperShelf system
+2. Upload the files to the PaperShelf system
-3. View the processing results, including the document ID, title, author, and page count
+3. View the processing results for each file, including document IDs, titles, authors, and page counts

+#### Query Page

+The query page allows you to:

+1. Ask questions about your uploaded papers
+2. View AI-generated answers based on the content of your papers
+3. See the source documents used to generate the answers
+4. Review your query history from the current session
+5. Clear your query history if desired

 ### Running the API Server